0x1mahmoud/NoSQL-JSON-Fix/README.md

 This JSON Code is vulnerable with NoSQL Injection
 ### Description:
-As we can this allow the attacker can access into admin panal without knowing the password We will use a simple thing like **String**...
+As we can this allow the attacker can access into admin panel without knowing the password We will use a simple thing like **String**...

 ### Example: